atmaker/n8n-mcp-server/docs/setup/configuration.md

 - The n8n API URL is accessible from where the server is running
 - The API key has the correct permissions
 - Any firewalls or network restrictions that might block connections
+- When using HTTP-based transports, verify authentication headers are correct
+- In Docker, check network connectivity between containers and to host

 For more specific issues, see the [Troubleshooting](./troubleshooting.md) guide.